anonymous-kdd2025/Lotformer/README.md

 |9                   |0.0008    ±0.0003   |**0.0005    ±0.0003**   |0.0102    ±0.0000   |0.0184    ±0.0000   |0.0105    ±0.0000   |0.0006    ±0.0001   |0.0094    ±0.0069    | 0.3658    ±0.2918   |0.0047    ±0.0001|
 |mean                |**0.0033   ±0.0053**  |**0.0033   ±0.0024**  |0.0119   ±0.0074  |0.0133   ±0.0051  |0.0164   ±0.0106  |0.0128   ±0.0111  |0.0148    ±0.0127  |0.0564   ±0.1140  |0.0040   ±0.0021  |

+We provide a graph to visualize the result.
+![Simulation Results](./result.png)

-Comparison among the models could further use ltce packages which integrate all these 7 model and developed by our team.
+Comparison among the models could further use ltce packages which integrate all these model.
 To use ltce, please visit https://pypi.org/project/ltce/#description.
-![Simulation Results](./result.png)

 ### model efficiency
-The model efficiency was compared below.
+The model runtime was compared below.
 |Time per epoch(secs) / Total time(secs)	|R Transformer	|C Transformer	|SInd-Linear *	|SInd-MLP *	|SInd-DLinear *|	LTEE	|LASER	|Kallus 2020 *|Chen 2023 *|
 | ---- |---- |---- |---- |---- |---- |---- |---- |---- |---- |
 |Dataset 1～3|	1.5/120|	1.9/113.3|	0.1/33|	0.1/27.2|	0.1/38.5|	2.0/119.0|	0.3/15.4|	-/21.0|-/1.6|